 - 1. Faculty elections for Faculty Council (see V.C.1), Advisory Council (see III.D.1) and the Academic Planning Committee (see V.C.3) are conducted by the Faculty Council according to procedures adopted by the Faculty Council.
-These procedures should ensure that the election for the Faculty Council President occurs first, and that the order of elections for Faculty Council, Advisory Council and the Academic Planning Committee rotate each year. - 2.
+These procedures should ensure that the election for the Faculty Council President occurs first, followed by elections for Faculty Council, Advisory Council and the Academic Planning Committee. - 2.
 A faculty member who is taking a year's leave from the College will not be put on the ballot for Faculty Council President, Faculty Council, Advisory Council, or the Academic Planning Committee.

-- 3. After serving a full term on the Advisory Council or Faculty Council, or a full elected term on the Academic Planning Committee, an individual faculty member may choose to receive one year free of committee assignments. - 4.
+- 3. After serving a full term on the Advisory Council or Faculty Council, or a full elected term on the Academic Planning Committee, an individual faculty member may choose to receive one year free of committee assignments.
+A full term for untenured faculty on Faculty Council is a one-year term, followed by the option of a one-year exemption from committee service. - 4.
 After serving a full term on the Advisory Council or the Faculty Council, or a full elected term on the Academic Planning Committee, an individual faculty member may choose for the next five years to take his or her name off the ballot for the elected body on which he or she has just served. - 5.
 Individual faculty members who have been elected or appointed to the Faculty Council, the Advisory Council, and/or the Academic Planning Committee and have served a full term four or more times may petition the Faculty Council asking to be excused from the nomination list for the rest of their career at the College. - 6.
-Any faculty member elected Faculty Council President may choose to take his or her name off the ballot for any future election of Faculty Council President.
+Any faculty member elected Faculty Council President may choose to take his or her name off the ballot for any future election of Faculty Council President. - 7.
+Untenured faculty are excluded from the ballot for Faculty Council President.